 (e) Completion of a Department-approved one-year supervisory internship based on the Professional Standards for Vocational Technical Administrators set forth in 603 CMR 4.10 in the Supervisor/Director role with a trained mentor.

-(f) Passing score on the Technical Communication and Literacy Skills Test pursuant to 603 CMR 7.00: Educator Licensure and Preparation Program Approval.
+(f) Achieving a passing score on either the Vocational Technical Literacy Skills test or the Communication and Literacy Skills Test pursuant to 603 CMR 7.00: Educator Licensure and Preparation Program Approval.

 (g) Starting July 1, 2021, possession of an SEI Administrator or SEI Teacher Endorsement.